George Egri Behind-the-Scenes: Meet BitNinja’s CEO & Founder

-- If you blacklist an IP for too short of a time, then attackers can learn this and come back with new attacks after the backoff period.
+- If you blacklist an IP for too short of time, then attackers can learn this and come back with new attacks after the backoff period.
 If you do blacklisting for let’s say 5 minutes, the attacking botnet can still hit your sites 288 times a day.

-- If you blacklist an IP and it was a false positive, your visitors will be frustrated and leave causing you and your brand a significant damage, and expensive support time
+- If you blacklist an IP and it was a false positive, your visitors will be frustrated and leave causing you and your brand significant damage, and expensive support time

 Greylisting is a cool new way of managing the uncertainty of IP reputation.
 When you have an IP and greylist it with BitNinja, we treat it as a possible harmful address but don’t blacklist it.
-When a user tries to access your server from a greylisted IP, BitNinja present a CAPTCHA page, and if the challenge was successfully resolved, the IP gets delisted.
+When a user tries to access your server from a greylisted IP, BitNinja presents a CAPTCHA page, and if the challenge was successfully resolved, the IP gets delisted.
 This same mechanism works with SMTP as well and we plan to implement the CAPTCHA mechanism for IMAP and FTP too in the near future.
 At the same time, we present some link decoy for malicious robots on the CAPTCHA page.
 If they follow the hidden links or prove themselves to be an unethical robot, we keep them on greylist and even blacklist in case of too many harmful attempts.

 FastComet: Why BitNinja is better than other solutions on the market?
 Who do you see as your main business competitors?

 George Egri: CloudFlare, Incapsula, and Sucuri are cloud-based firewalls.
 They are competitors of our WAF.
 There are some anti-malware solutions for Linux, they are competitors for our malware detection.
-And there are a couple open source log analysis and traffic analyzer scripts on the net.
+And there are a couple of open source log analysis and traffic analyzer scripts on the net.
 We have many competitors as point solutions but none of them can compete with the power of the cooperation of our protection ecosystem.
 For example, our malware detection module has an option to create a web honeypot – a special decoy page for botnets and c&c servers if an unwanted backdoor was uploaded.
 This is just one example of the many internal integrations of the defense modules but it makes BitNinja very powerful.

 FastComet: How do you define your target audience and understand your target market?
 Who uses BitNinja?

 George Egri: We currently focus on hosting providers and VPS/Dedicated server owners.
 The shared hosting market is quite mature but a product like BitNinja was missing on it up until now.
-VPS/Dedicated server owners doesn’t have any security stuff in most cases so it is vital for anyone managing their own server to opt in for a server security solution and BitNinja can work for them 24/7
+VPS/Dedicated server owners don’t have any security stuff in most cases so it is vital for anyone managing their own server to opt in for a server security solution and BitNinja can work for them 24/7

 FastComet: What is the biggest hurdle you have faced or are still facing?

-George Egri: When we started BitNinja our API servers and the admin interface was a monolythica PHP application.
-As we started to grow, soon we faced the many limitations of the monolithical systems.
+George Egri: When we started BitNinja our API servers and the admin interface was a monolithic PHP application.
+As we started to grow, soon we faced the many limitations of the monolithic systems.
 Last year we transitioned into a docker based microservice oriented architecture, so now every part of the system is highly available and scalable.
 This transition was pretty hard but totally worth it.
 Now we can grow again without any limitation of the infrastructure and we can focus on the agent and the protection 100% percent.

 FastComet: Has BitNinja got the feedback and growth you expected since launch?

 George Egri: During the free beta period in 2015 we had a lot of positive feedback.
 I think nothing else proves it better than a very good 87% conversion rate from the free beta to the paid pro version.
-We still keep very good and close relationship with our users and our main focus is still on one thing: to better secure their servers and users.
+We still keep a very good and close relationship with our users and our main focus is still on one thing: to better secure their servers and users.

 FastComet: To what do you own the growth of the company and customers served?